Last updated on March 22nd, 2023 at 05:21 pm

 Not feeding young beardies an appropriate amount of protein daily could result in them not growing as they should.
 Make sure that you are always giving your beardie the fuel they need to be happy, healthy, and growing members of your family!

 Size isn’t everything

 While it’s nice to know how big your bearded dragon might get, it’s not really all that important in the grand scheme of bearded dragon ownership.
 What’s far more important is keeping them healthy.

 A healthy beardie will grow to its potential, whatever that potential happens to be.
 It’s up to us as responsible beardie parents to allow this to happen.

 My best recommendation is to start with the proper size enclosure (see our explanation of vivarium size here) and go from there.
 If you prepare for a healthy and large adult bearded dragon, you have your bases covered no matter what happens.

 It was all worth it, though.
-We though Bacardi would be stunted in size yet she has grown to a very healthy 16 inches long!
-We aren’t sure she’ll reach the top end range of 24″, but she sure is bigger than she used to be!
+We thought Bacardi would be stunted in size, yet she has grown to a very healthy 16 inches long!
+We aren’t sure she’ll reach the top-end range of 24″, but she sure is bigger than she used to be!